-This policy is required to be reviewed at least once every four years.
-Minor amendments to the policy may be authorised by the Chief Executive Officer at any time where such changes do not alter the substance of the policy, typographical efforts, a change to the names of a related policy or a change to the name of legislation.
+Minor amendments to the policy may be authorised by the Chief Executive Officer at any time where such changes do not alter the substance of the policy for example, typographical errors, a change to the names of a related policy or a change to the name of legislation.

-This policy is scheduled for review by 1 July 2025, however it may be reviewed or varied at any time in consultation with Council.
+This policy is scheduled for review by 1 July 2027, however it may be reviewed or varied at any time in consultation with Council.